infrawatch/telemetry-framework/docs/00-rhv_infrastructure_installation.md

 ![Host networking screen](imgs/data-center-host-network-interfaces.png)

-Click on _Setup Host Networks_ then drag the `ovirtmgmt` networking interface over to the `eno2` pysical interface.
+Click on _Setup Host Networks_ then drag the `ovirtmgmt` networking interface over to the `eno2` physical interface.
 Before we make these changes, let's setup the interface to have a static IP address of `10.19.111.100` since our `eno2` network is designed to use `10.19.111.0/24` subnet.